 In order to compete for the prize, you will need to meet Level 1 and Level 2 requirements In addition to completing the requirements for Level 2, to achieve this award standard you must indicate on your level 2 submission that you would like to have your submission reviewed by the Intel prize panel.

 Entries will be shortlisted and shortlisted candidates will be invited to participate in a further assessment by Intel.
 The prize competition will be administered, assessed and awarded by Intel.
 Successful students will receive a certificate of their participation in this level of the Award and be eligible to compete for the Intel prize on the day of the celebratory event.

 Monday 22nd October 2018

 10am - 1.00pm "Make it Count" Careers Service employability workshop at Room 5052, Arts Building, Trinity (mandatory)

 LEAN or Decision Making with Data workshop at Intel (mandatory - choose one)

-Deadline for assessment submission
+Deadline for submission of assessments and references

 Attendance at the award ceremony is required to celebrate all levels of participation in the award and for presentation of certificates and prizes.